Resettlement Case Manager

 - Demonstrate fast accurate keyboard skills and office organisation skills particularly MS office, Excel and experience with databases

-- Promote a positive approach to securing support, develop well-being initiatives and identifying employment opportunities for disadvantaged groups or offenders
+- Learn to promote a positive approach to securing training and identifying employment opportunities for disadvantaged groups or offenders

-- Manage accurate data & case loads, delivering against deadlines and meet project targets
+- Demonstrate the ability to manage accurate data & case-loads, delivering against deadlines

-- Develop experience of working with disadvantaged people, offenders, healthcare or substance misuse programmes
+- Develop experience of working with disadvantaged people, offenders, IAG services or Criminal Justice System.

 - Demonstrate commitment to a high professional and personal standard of work and conduct

 - Have a commitment to equality of opportunity and widening access to education and employment for all.